- Head Coach of West Virginia Weightlifting and Volunteer (throws) Coach for WVU Track and Field

 - Professional aspects of strength and conditioning

-Generally, Hornsby's research is centered around optimizing the training process for strength power-based athletes.
+Generally, Dr. Hornsby's research is centered around optimizing the training process for strength power-based athletes.
 More specifically, he is interested in the areas of athlete monitoring, various aspects of weightlifting and strength and conditioning, and coach education.
 Through his role as coaching science coordinator at WVU RNI HPIC, he conducts long term monitoring studies on competitive collegiate athletes and cross sectional experiments on strength power athletes.